Exploring Missouri’s Roaring River State Park

 Activities and Attractions

 Roaring River is one of the most well appointed state parks.
-There are numerous opportunities for recreation from trout fishing to hiking to even swimming in the park’s pool.
+There are numerous opportunities for recreation from trout fishing to hiking.
 Kids will enjoy the nature center or feeding the fish at the historic hatchery.
 Fish feeders are available and there are change machines if you forget your quarters.

 We don’t fish, but our kids did love feeding the fish.
 The hatchery was renovated a few years ago.